LucSaaSol/tr-visual-gd-nm/README.md

 A Unity visual and interactive comparison between gradient descent and Newton's method.
 Forked from HackerPoet/Engine4D.

-To read this file in Catalan, open the README-CA.md file.
+To read this file in Catalan, open the [README-CA.md](README-CA.md) file.

+The UI of the scenes is in Catalan, while the code is written in Spanish.

 ## How to install and open the project
 The project is a normal Unity project.
 To open it, you can just import it through the Unity Hub app.
 If you don't have it installed, here is how you can open the project: